Our city ‘cheat sheets’ are versions of the notes I send to friends when they are going to a city I know and love. x laura aviva

 Made from the fermented sap of an agave plant and known as the drink of the gods in Mexico, pulque is not for everyone.
 (And, truth be told, it’s not for me, but I approach it anew each time, hoping I’ll finally be won over).
 At LAS DUELISTAS, the pulque is poured from wooden barrels that sit in front of graffitied walls.
 It’s a strong bet for an old-school spot to try pulque in a range of different flavors.

-By the bottle, I love the wine stores VINOS CHIDOS (which also does quick and easy deliveries) and ESCORPIO for a really impressive selection of natural wines and MIS MESCALES for interesting, small batch Oaxacan mezcals.
+By the bottle, I love the wine store VINOS CHIDOS, and MIS MESCALES for interesting, small batch Oaxacan mezcals.

 At KURIMANZUTTO GALLERY, the collections are definitely rivaled by the modern concrete and wood space.
 Infused with great light, it’s designed by the Mexican architect Alberto Kalach.